 Where the main selling point of the original Arctis 3 was to bring a premium build to a lower price, the Arctis Nova 3 has to do a bit more—after all the Arctis Nova 1 has this point pretty well covered.
 The Arctis Nova 3 is a wired gaming headset with the same sort of suspension build as the other Arctis Nova headsets, but it features an LED ring around SteelSeries logo on the side.

 Otherwise, there’s really not much new to this headset.
-There’s no pricier Bluetooth-enabled version, so for $99.99 USD, you get a headset that connects over 3.5mm or USB.
+There’s no pricier Bluetooth-enabled version, so for $79.99 at Amazon, you get a headset that connects over 3.5mm or USB.
 At least when it’s using the USB cord, you can use it with SteelSeries Sonar (you also need to use USB for it to light up).